 - Practice safe sex.
 Using condoms reduces the risk of getting new HPV infections; it also helps protect against other sexually transmitted infections.

 - Remember that a visit to the doctor can involve much more than a gynecologic exam.
-For women who have chronic health conditions or are taking regular medications, a yearly physical exam is warranted even if a Pap test isn’t needed.
+For those who have chronic health conditions or are taking regular medications, a yearly physical exam is warranted even if a Pap test isn’t needed.